leilacielok/rockpaperscissor_ml_project/README.md

 - External test images are never seen during training.

 ### Data Augmentation
-When enabled, the training set undergoes lightweight augmentation:
+When enabled, the training set undergoes lightweight (random) augmentation:
-- Random horizontal flips
+- horizontal flips
-- Random rotations (±10%)
+- rotations (±0.08 of a full turn ≈ ±29°)
-- Random zoom
+- zoom  (±10%)
+- translations (up to 8% in both directions)
+- contrast adjustment (±5%)

 ---